frenck/spook/documentation/usage.md

 On each action Spook added or enriched, he reveals himself 👻.
 ```

-If you like to explore all available actions Spook provides and play with them from the comfort of your Home Assistant instance, you can use the {term}`My Home Assistant` button below to open your Home Assistant instance and show your actions {term}`tools <tools>`.
+If you like to explore all available actions Spook provides and play with them from the comfort of your Home Assistant instance, you can use the {term}`My Home Assistant` button below to open your Home Assistant instance and show the actions on the {term}`Tools <tools>` page.
 Scroll through the list of actions available and you will notice Spook being there.

 [![Open your Home Assistant instance and show the Actions tool.](https://my.home-assistant.io/badges/developer_services.svg)](https://my.home-assistant.io/redirect/developer_services/)